 Hard characterization questions can arise as to the treatment of a separate asset’s appreciation in value during the marriage.
 If the appreciation simply resulted from inflation or market forces, it’s probably separate property.
 If the effort of either spouse during marriage contributed to the appreciation in value, however, the increase over the original value is likely a marital asset.

-The attorneys at Brodie & Friedman, P.A. know what facts will bear most heavily on asset characterization questions in your situation, and know how to present your position to its maximum advantage.
-Contact us in Boca Raton to learn more about your legal options in complex property division cases.
+The Boca Raton attorneys at Brodie & Friedman, P.A. know what facts will bear most heavily on asset characterization questions in your situation, and know how to present your position to its maximum advantage.
+Contact us to learn more about your legal options in complex property division cases.